 Calculate ERC in Internet Banking

 Depending on your home loan type, you may be able to calculate ERC when you change your regular home loan minimum payments in Internet Banking.
-Log in to make a change.
+Log in to Internet Banking to make a change.

 When no ERC applies

-- On some of our fixed rate home loans, you can pay up to 5% of the loan amount at the start of your fixed term each year without early repayment charges.
+- On some of our fixed rate home loans, you can pay up to five percent of the loan amount at the start of your fixed term each year without early repayment charges.